PandasAreBears/MakkaPakka/docs/source/examples.rst

     nc -l localhost 5555

-Then run the inject echo binary:
+Then run the injected echo binary:

 .. code-block::